connor4312/cockatiel/readme.md

 ### `retry.onGiveUp(callback)`

 An [event emitter](#events) that fires when we're no longer retrying a call and are giving up.
 It's invoked with either a thrown error in an object like `{ error: someError }`, or an errorful result in an object like `{ value: someValue }` when using [result filtering](#handleresulttypector-filter--policyorresulttypector-filter).
 Useful for telemetry.
-Returns a dispable instance.
+Returns a disposable instance.

 ```js
 const listener = retry.onGiveUp(reason => console.log('retrying a function call:', reason));